-In the summer in the village square next to a beautiful fountain under the shade of the plane trees you eat at Mr Gaberts’ restaurant, the mayor of Monieux.
-Here you will still find the authentic Provencal atmosphere.
-The dishes are good and very tasty.
-The 3- or 4-course menus are seasonal, the truffle dishes in the fall are legendary.
-You can also order the dishes separately “A la Carte”.
-The house wine has a good price / quality ratio, and the best wines from the region are on temperature.
-You can taste that the French are specialists in patisserie and desserts.
+In summer you should eat under the shade of the plane trees at Mr Gaberts restaurant, the mayor of Monieux.
+Here you will still find the authentic Provencal atmosphere, the village square next to a beautiful fountain.
+The food is wonderful and very tasty.
+The 3- or 4-course menus are seasonal, the truffle dishes in fall are legendary.
+You can also order the meals separately “A la Carte”.
+The house wine has a good price / quality ratio, and the best wines from the region are at serving temperature.
+You can experience here that the French are specialists in patisserie and desserts.

 Ferme Auberge la Maguette

-Here you eat in a very informal atmosphere at the organic farm of Magalie and her parents.
-Magali is a hard worker and passionately cultivates her own soil in an organic way.
+Here you dine in a very informal atmosphere at the organic farm of Magalie and her parents.
+Magali has a heart for her business and passionately cultivates her own soil in an organic way.
 Everything that comes on your plate comes from their own hands.
-The menu consists of 4 courses and costs only 29€: serious portions.
-It is only open on weekends during the day, Friday evenings only during the summer season.
-When booking, you will find out what is on the menu.
+The menu consists of 4 courses and costs only 29€: serious portions!
+It is only opened in the weekends during the day, Friday evenings only during the summer season.
+When you are booking, you will find out what is on the menu.

-ps: The lavender field next to Grange Ventoux is hers.
+ps: The lavender field next to Grange Ventoux is theirs.
 Next to the restaurant you will find a shop with food and lavender products.

 L’O des Sourses

 This restaurant is located on the domain of the castle Gipiéres, slightly above Montbrun Les bain.
-From the terrace you have a beautiful view of this village and the Ventoux and especially the sunset is extraordinary here.
+From the terrace you have a beautiful view at this village and the Ventoux, especially the sunset is extraordinary here.
 Don’t be intimidated by the majestic driveway, here they serve meals for every budget.
 The chef makes maximum use of regional seasonal products.
 Ludovic has made his mark in several star restaurants and is a passionate wine lover.
-During the summer season you can taste 16 wines on Thursday evening from the 170 wines that he has for sale.
+On Thursday evenings during the summer season you can taste 16 wines from the 170 wines that he has for sale.

 Le Bistrot de Lagarde